GibbsConsulting/django-plotly-dash/docs/simple_use.rst

 .. _simple_use:

-Simple Usage
+Simple usage
 ============

-To use existing dash applications, first register them using the ``DelayedDash`` class.
+To use existing dash applications, first register them using the ``DjangoDash`` class.
 This replaces the ``Dash`` class from the ``dash`` package.

 Taking a simple example inspired by the excellent `getting started <https://dash.plot.ly/getting-started-part-2>`_ guide::